 Of these pronouncements, PS 2200 Related Party Disclosures, PS 3320 Contingent Assets, and PS 3380 Contractual Rights provide guidance on disclosure requirements only.
-The adoption of these standards did not result in additional note disclosures.
+The adoption of PS 3320 and PS 3380 did not result in additional note disclosures.
+The disclosure on PS 2200 is included in Note 3.